-Acupuncture was also found influence nitrergic neurotransmitters, which raises nitric oxide levels in bladder tissue and causes smooth muscle relaxation, leading to increased bladder capacity (Chen 2006).
+Acupuncture was also found in physiological studies to influence nitrergic neurotransmitters, which raises nitric oxide levels in bladder tissue and causes smooth muscle relaxation, leading to increased bladder capacity (Chen 2006).

-The British Acupuncture Council has produced an evidence based factsheet about Bladder Issues including specific research, trials and mechanisms of action for acupuncture in this condition.
+The British Acupuncture Council evidence based factsheet about Cystitis including specific research, trials and mechanisms of action for acupuncture in this condition.

 Bower, W.F., Diao, M., Tang, J.L. and Yeung, C.K., 2005.
 Acupuncture for nocturnal enuresis in children: a systematic review and exploration of rationale.
 Neurourology and Urodynamics: Official Journal of the International Continence Society, 24(3), pp.267-272.